thisdavej/ngrok-notify/readme.md

     PORT            Port number of the localhost service to expose (e.g. 8080) init            Copy starter config files into directory for customizing Optional arguments:
-    -n, --noemail   Do not send an email providing the URL of the ngrok tunnel -h, --help      Show help
+     -e, --email     Send an email providing the URL of the ngrok tunnel -w, --webhook   Call a webhook providing the URL of the ngrok tunnel as POST params -h, --help      Show help
      -v, --version   Display version information
      -f, --force     Overwrite config files in directory if they exist.
   Notes
-    Email messages are sent using the settings in the config.yml file and the Gmail password stored in the .env file.
+    Email messages and webhook are sent using the settings in the config.yml file and the Gmail password stored in the .env file.

   Examples
     Create ngrok tunnel to expose localhost web server running on port 8080.
-    Email is sent with the ngrok URL since "--noemail" is not included.
+    Email is sent with the ngrok URL since "--email" is included.
-    $ ngrok-notify http 8080
+    $ ngrok-notify http 8080 --email

-    Create ngrok tunnel to expose localhost web server running on port 8080, but don't send email.
+    Create ngrok tunnel to expose localhost web server running on port 8080, but don't send email and send url to webhook instead.
-    $ ngrok-notify http 8080 -n
+    $ ngrok-notify http 8080 --webhook
 ```

 ## Alternatives